wibus-wee/jotai-yjs/README.md

 - Start coarse and refine: begin with a single `createYAtom` per document; split into smaller atoms only when profiling indicates a need.
 - Opt for factories when focusing:
   - `createYMapKeyAtom(map, key)` for single key
+  - `createYMapEntryAtom(map, key, { deleteOnNull })` for Y type reference stored at a key (narrow to replacements); set `deleteOnNull: true` to delete key when writing `null`
+  - `createYMapFieldsAtom(map, ['title', 'status'], { deleteOnUndefined })` for partial projections of a Map; only writes changed fields; set `deleteOnUndefined: true` to delete keys when writing `undefined`
   - `createYArrayIndexAtom(array, index)` for single item
   - `createYTextAtom(text)` for text content

+  > [!IMPORTANT]
+  > deleteOnNull and deleteOnUndefined are mutually exclusive.
+Enable only the option that matches the sentinel value you want to treat as a deletion marker (`null` vs `undefined`) to avoid conflicting behaviors.
 - Arbitrary paths: `createYPathAtom(root, ['a', 0, 'b'])` traverses Map/Array mixes.
   - Default writer semantics:
-    - Map: `undefined` deletes the key.
+    - Map: `undefined` is ignored; use a custom writer or dedicated delete atom when you need to remove keys.
-    - Array: index is clamped to [0, length]; `undefined` deletes the slot if it exists, otherwise no-op.
+    - Array: index is clamped to [0, length]; `undefined` is ignored; use a custom writer or dedicated delete atom when you need to remove slots.

 ## Notes on resubscribeOnSourceChange

+- Default is `false` (stable/pinned):
-- Default is `false`: the subscription is pinned to the initial instance; updates keep flowing from the old source even if `yAtom` changes.
+  - Subscriptions stay on the initial instance even if `yAtom` later changes.
+  - Reads/writes both hit the initial instance (avoids ghost writes to a different doc).
+  - Use when you want stability and the source is expected to remain the same.
+- `true` (follow source):
-- When `true`: on `yAtom` changes, we unsubscribe from the old instance and subscribe to the new one, and sync the latest snapshot immediately.
+  - On `yAtom` change, unsubscribe old, subscribe new, and sync immediately.
-- Writes always target the current `get(yAtom)` instance, regardless of the resubscribe option.
+  - Reads/writes both target the latest `yAtom` instance (safe for doc swap flows).
+  - Use when you intentionally swap documents/roots and want updates to follow.

 ## Advanced Usage